-It is important to note that within the parameters discussed herein and in the White Paper, the Exchange will continue to re-train Dynamic M-ELO and M-ELO+CB regularly so that the model will continue to learn from and act upon the basis of new data, and further improve its performance over time.
-However, the Exchange will not modify the underlying structure of Dynamic M-ELO and M-ELO+CB without first obtaining the Commission's approval to do so, including modifications to the conditions under which the model will adjust the duration of Holding Periods, the frequency with which the
+It is important to note that within the parameters discussed herein and in the White Paper, the Exchange will continue to re-train Dynamic M-ELO and M-ELO+CB on a weekly basis (outside of market hours) so that the model will continue to learn from and act upon the basis of more recent SIP and M-ELO book data sets, and further improve its performance over time.
+The retraining process should not result in dramatic or unpredictable changes to the behavior of Dynamic M-ELO.
+The retraining process will not retrain the model from scratch each week; rather, it will retain the model's existing data inputs, knowledge base, and objectives - all without alteration.
+Retraining

-19 Also as a safeguard, the System will apply a default Holding Period of 12 milliseconds to a M-ELO or M-ELO+CB if ever it fails to receive a signal during a Change Event as to whether the System should adjust or maintain the duration of the prevailing Holding Period.
+Also as a safeguard, the System will apply a default Holding Period of 12 milliseconds to a M-ELO or M-ELO+CB if ever it fails to receive a signal during a Change Event as to whether the System should adjust or maintain the duration of the prevailing Holding Period.
 The System will continue to apply the default 12 millisecond Holding Period until the next Change Event where the signal is restored and the System is able to act dynamically again.